AlphaGit/alphas-manifesto-blog/_posts/2009-10-04-ai-introduction-ia-introduccion.md

 Another interesting point is to know that in the 70's investigators had already generated algorithms that solved intelligence tests (for instance, the ANALOGY program by Evans, for which I though I would have found easily an online version, but I haven't).
 This is another great improvement in the demonstration that artificial intelligence really exists.  ¿What do we have today, almost in 2010?

-Over there in the chapter I read that in an article, Marvin Minsky, along with other investigators had demonstrated that a two-input <a href="http://en.wikipedia.org/wiki/Perceptron">perceptron</a> couldn't had the chance of defining when its two inputs where different.
+Over there in the chapter I read that in an article, Marvin Minsky, along with other investigators had demonstrated that a two-input [perceptron](http://en.wikipedia.org/wiki/Perceptron) couldn't had the chance of defining when its two inputs where different.
 This, despise being a detailed fact, imposes a big limit on this whole area, and knowing the existence of those theoric limits is the other part that'll let us know the real potential of all this, with its boundaries included.
 I hope I can read that demonstration soon.

 With this, my notes on the first chapter of this book finishes, hoping I'll be able to get on with it on the further ones soon.